Cindy-Clawford/Reviews/README.md

 ## Filtering
 Filtering functions has many overlaps, and will be possible to refactor to simplify its complexity.
 Becareful of variable name changes.

+## CRUD API
+**Create**
+Post request to `/hotel/:hotel` with the review details in the request body in JSON format

+**Read**
+Get request to `/hotel/:hotel`, the server responds with an array of the reviews for the selected hotel

+**Update**
+Put request to `/hotel/:reviewId`, including the new review text in the body of the request in the following format as JSON: { "text": "write new text here"}

+**Delete**
+Delete request to `/hotel/:reviewId`, which deletes the review by the given Id, responds with the deleted review if it exists